cloud66/help-old/_posts/tutorials/1900-01-21-docker-troubleshooting.md

 1. Use [LiveLogs](http://help.cloud66.com/managing-your-stack/live-logs) to check the log output from your containers.

-2. Use the toolbelt to `exec` into the given container to troubleshoot:
+2. Use the [toolbelt to exec into the given container](http://help.cloud66.com/toolbelt/toolbelt-container-management#container-exec) to troubleshoot:

 <pre class="prettyprint">
 cx containers exec -s &#60;stack&#62; &#60;container_id&#62; /bin/bash
 </pre>

+This command executes your command within the context of a running container.
 Once you're inside the container, you'll be able to verify why the server isn't running as expected.